 Sen. Creem & Rep. Hecht: S.1648; H.3068

-Automatic license plate readers--an increasingly common technology for identifying vehicles associated with outstanding warrants, registration violations, and parking enforcement--should continue to be used for legitimate enforcement purposes, but should not be used to track innocent motorists.
+License plate readers--an increasingly common technology for identifying vehicles associated with outstanding warrants, registration violations, and parking enforcement--should continue to be used for legitimate enforcement purposes, but should not be used to track innocent motorists.
 This bill identifies appropriate uses for ALPR technology and protects drivers' privacy by restricting government retention of license plate location information beyond those specified uses.

 The Free Speech Act: ending surveillance of political activity

 Sen. Chandler & Rep. Lewis: S.642; H.1457

 Police should not monitor and track people's First Amendment-protected activity, or amass poorly defined “intelligence” about their speech and associations in giant databases.

 This bill would prohibit law enforcement from collecting information about individuals' political and religious views, associations, or activities--unless it relates directly to a criminal investigation based on reasonable suspicion of criminal conduct.